Obitexjr/Obitexjr/README.md

-- 👋 Hi, I’m @Obitexjr
+- 👋 Hi, I’m Obiorah Joseph
-- 👀 I’m interested in Web Development
+- 👀 A Network Engineer
-- 🌱 I’m currently learning Frontend design
+- 🌱 I’m currently studying for the CCNA
-- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me: twitter; @JrObitex
+- 📫 How to reach me: twitter; @gtexx_

 <!---
 Obitexjr/Obitexjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.